• Skip to primary navigation

 Healthy!
 This recipe is gluten-free, vegan, dairy-free (don't use optional cheese), and sugar-free.

-• Pinto Beans - use canned pinto beans to save time, or use soften soaked dried beans that have been cooked.
+• Pinto Beans - use canned to save time, or use softened, soaked dried that have been cooked.
 See the recipe card instructions in the post on how to cook them.
-If you use canned beans you need to rinse and drain them before using.
+If you use canned beans, you need to rinse and drain them.

-• Oil or Lard - there are many forms of fat you can use to saute the onions and beans.
-I used beef tallow, but you could use olive oil, avocado oil, bacon fat, chorizo sausage fat, lard, etc.
+• Oil or Lard - there are many forms of fat that can be used to saute the onions and beans.
+I used beef tallow, but you could use olive oil, avocado oil, bacon fat, chorizo sausage fat, lard, or vegetable oil.

 • Beef Broth - I used beef but you could use any kind that you like.
-If you soak dried beans you can use the broth from the beans instead of beef.
+If you soak dried pinto beans you can use the bean broth instead of beef.

 • Garlic